yt-project/yt/doc/source/examining/loading_data.rst

    coordinates,connectivity = yt.hexahedral_connectivity(xgrid,ygrid,zgrid)

-will define the (x,y,z) coordinates of the hexahedral cells and information about that cell's neighbors such that the celll corners will be a grid of points constructed as the Cartesion product of xgrid, ygrid, and zgrid.
+will define the (x,y,z) coordinates of the hexahedral cells and information about that cell's neighbors such that the cell corners will be a grid of points constructed as the Cartesion product of xgrid, ygrid, and zgrid.